-Figure 5: Unemployment rate by neighbourhood in Barcelona (2018)32
+Figure 5: Registered working age unemployment rate by neighbourhood in Barcelona $(2018)^{32}$

 An index of 250 is used to compare to the Barcelona average household income of 100

 RESEARCH SITES IN FOCUS

 The following section highlights some of the key features of the three neighbourhoods of study, based on desk research, primary research and observations.
 Some of the characteristics described such as immigration, unemployment and eviction and squatting, are shared by two or three of the neighbourhoods.